astronomer/airflow-guides/guides/scheduling-in-airflow.md

 - Run at 6:00: interval is from 16:30 *the previous day* to 6:00 the current day
 - Run at 16:30: interval is from 6:00 to 16:30 the current day

 With that in mind, first we'll define `next_dagrun_info`.
 This method provides Airflow with the logic to calculate the data interval for scheduled runs.
 It also contains logic to handle the DAG's `start_date`, `end_date`, and `catchup` parameters.
+To implement the logic in this method, we use the [Pendulum package](https://pendulum.eustace.io/docs/), which makes dealing with dates and times simple.
 The method looks like this:

 ```python
 def next_dagrun_info(